- Depreciation is the allocation of acquisition or production costs over the useful life of assets.

 Purpose and economic significance:

-2. Preservation of assets: Creation of reserves for replacement investments
+2. Maintenance of substance: Creation of reserves for replacement investments

 3. Tax effect: Reduction of the tax assessment base